playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 **It is important to note that these values should not be overridden within layouts.**

-<blockquote class="bigBlock">Ultimately, <strong>overriding first and lastBaseline in layouts also causes major issues</strong> if you want to change a font style or text size in the future.</blockquote>
+> Ultimately, **overriding first and lastBaseline in layouts also causes major issues** if you want to change a font style or text size in the future.

 The overrides will take precedence to whatever value you set in your **`styles.xml`**, requiring you to hunt down occurrences until you can find a layout that was broken due to the change.
 Let’s look at an example: